 By Matt Richards

-In general it is considered a bad idea to bark tan furs as the tannins can stain the fur, but these northern peoples did (and still do) tan this way, generally by just applying the tannin to the flesh side and doing it on relatively thin hides.
+It is less common to bark tan furs as the tannins can stain the fur, and tannins add body which is usually undesirable except when it is a hide that is so naturally thin and weak that added body strengthens it.
+However northern peoples did (and still do) tan furs this way, generally by just applying the tannin to the flesh side and doing it on relatively thin hides.
 We’ve set up a separate section on the bark tanning techniques of native peoples.
 In this article we’ll focus on the bark tanning tradition of ‘civilized’ peoples.

 “Through-tanned vegetable leathers of appreciable firmness are extant from 1500 BC in Egypt, for example, but even so by modern standards they are lightly-tanned and contain only small amounts of fixed tannin.”

 Highly developed bark ‘tanneries’ were common in ancient Greece, Rome and Egypt.
 The earliest known example of vegetable tanning comes from Gebelein Egypt, a tannery thought to be over 5000 years old.
 Bark tanned leathers were an important tool in the development of civilization, providing an immensely strong and durable material that was pliable; a very unique and useful combination.
-Bark tanning continued to be an important and basic trade throughout Europe, North Africa, the Middle East and India until the late 1800’s when cheap modern chemical tanning methods came into widespread use.
+Bark tanning continued to be an important and basic trade throughout Europe, North Africa, the Middle East and India until the late 1800’s when cheap modern chemical chrome tanning methods came into widespread use for softer grain leathers, and rubbers and plastics started to replace leather for many uses.
 Unlike brain tanning, which wasn’t efficient to mechanize, bark tanning was mechanized from a very early date.
 The need for large quantities of bark to be crushed, and dozens of vats for the long soaks encouraged this.

 When the colonists came to North America they brought their leather working skills with them.
 Bark tanneries were set up in nearly every settlement of the new world because this type of leather was considered a necessity.
 In 1633, Peter Minuit had the first bark mill in North America built in New Netherland (later New York).
 It was a stone mill powered by a horse and its creation caused a number of tanneries to begin operation in the area.
 Bark from the clearing of forests for agriculture was in great supply.
 The census of 1840 estimated some 8,229 tanneries in operation in the US.
 Bark tanning continues to be done on a large scale and used throughout the world, though on a much more limited basis than in the past.
 Modern uses include saddles, harnesses, belts, dog collars, holsters and shoe soles.